autoplot/documentation/javadoc/org/autoplot/pngwalk/CreatePngWalk.md

+# org.autoplot.pngwalk.CreatePngWalk

-# org.autoplot.pngwalk.CreatePngWalkCreatePngWalk makes a sequence of images from a .vap file or the current state.
+CreatePngWalk makes a sequence of images from a .vap file or the current state.
  This is used with PngWalkTool to quickly flip through the images once they are created.
 This was once a Python script, but it got complex enough that it was useful to rewrite it in Java.

-CreatePngWalk( )
+# CreatePngWalk( )

 ***